fpirri/gothings-raspi-install/README.md

 First action set the board as recommended for running docker and docker-compose.
 Locales  GB, IT and US are created.
-Also, the archive zerodirs.tar.gz is downloaded from github and expanded.
+Also, the archive raspi-testdirs.tar.gz is downloaded from github and expanded.
 This install a number of directories and files that allow to run a simple test and prepare the board for GoThings applications.

 ###### 4.2- Install DOCKER

-This automates the installing of docker binaries, following the official procedure from [docker](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script)
+This automates the installing of docker binaries, following the standard apt procedure.
-Please note that docker documentation affirms it is dangerous to execute this step more than once.

 ###### 4.3- Install COMPOSE